itssnehin/PatternAnalysis-2025/recognition/s4839769_vqvae/README.md

 ---

 ## 3. Project Structure
-The project is organized into a modular structure for clarity and maintainability.
+The repository follows a modular design separating configuration, data loading, model definition, training, and evaluation to an easy to maintain and configure system.
 ```
 /
 ├── diagrams/               # Folder for storing diagrams like vqvae_diagram.png